 There are many things to consider when choosing an RPO provider, and often the cheapest option will not suffice.
 Look for industry experience and sector expertise as well as sourcing capabilities, as RPO providers who work with similar clientele are likely to have existing talent pools and knowledge of what the roles entail.
 Also identify RPO providers who care about your company culture and mission, chances are they’ll deliver a better quality of candidate.

-Depending on your needs you may benefit from an RPO provider who has digital, creative and insight teams in house as well as recruiters, so that you can expand your recruitment strategy as and when required.
+Depending on your needs you may benefit from an RPO provider who has digital, creative and insight teams in house as well as recruiters, so that you can expand your tech recruitment strategy as and when required.

 Finally, get to know as many people as possible within the business, if they are going to become an embedded part of your team you need to ensure you can work well together.
 As much as we recommend considering cultural fit for your hires, it’s also a good to take it into account when forming talent partnerships.